russholio/knockup/README.md

     <div data-ku-model="notifications" data-ku-view="notifications"></div>

 That would automatically go and look for the view in `views/notifications.html` relative to the current URL render it inside of the component and bind the specified model to it.

+### Adding Your Own Attribute Bindings

+All you need to do to add your own attribute bindings is to add a function to the `ku.bindings` object.

+    ku.bindings['my-custom-attribute'] = function(element, value) {

+    };

+Your function is passed the `element` that the attribute was bound to and the attribute `value` that the attribute was set to.
+You could now use this binding by:

+    <div data-ku-my-custom-attribute="my value"></div>

+### Changing the `data-ku-` Attribute Prefix

+If you need to, or feel like it, you can specify the prefix that you want to use for attribute bindings.
+All you need to do is change the `ku.prefix` property.

+    ku.prefix = 'my-custom-prefix-';

 Models and Collections
 ----------------------